Shetta/Shetta/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning "OOP in Java"
+- 🌱 I’m currently learning:
+      1. Advanced JS
+      2. Algorithms and Data Structures
+      3. Web Development
+      4. Discrete Mathematics
 - 💬 Ask me about "Amazon"
-- 📫 How to reach me: "ahmedshettaa@gmail.com" || "as1209@student.london.ac.uk"
+- 📫 How to reach me: "as1209@student.london.ac.uk" or on my business email below.